yaweige/ggpcp/README.md

 ![](README_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

-What becomes obvious in this plot, is that fule consumption of each car measured in miles per gallons (mpg), encoded as the first variable in the plot and as color of the lines - is correlated strongly with all of the variables, not just the numeric variables.
+What becomes obvious in this plot, is that fuel consumption of each car measured in miles per gallons (mpg), encoded as the first variable in the plot and as color of the lines - is correlated strongly with all of the variables, not just the numeric variables.
 A large number of cylinders (cyl), a V-shaped engine (vs = 0), an automatic transmission (am = 0), a low number of forward gears and a high number of carburetors are related to a low value of mpg (red lines).

 ## Bigger Example